Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Experiments

 Fig.~\ref{fig:tidy_flow} shows an example of the tidy-up process flow by the robot in Stage 1.
-The robot operates for the number of objects determined in advance by repeating 1. -- 7. sequentially.
+The robot operates for the number of objects determined in advance by repeating steps 1. -- 7. sequentially.
 Even if grasping and release fail during the process, the robot can continue to operate continuously.

-Fig.~\ref{fig:likelihood_stage1} -- \ref{fig:likelihood_stage2-2} show the average values and standard deviations of the log-likelihood values of the spatial concept model for each tidy-up planning in 10 trials of Stage 1, 2-1, and 2-2, respectively.
-The log-likelihood indicates a high value if the robot could bring the object to the correct place, starting with an object where the place to tidy up is the most defined.
-In all stages, the proposed method returned the highest values at any time.
+Figs.~\ref{fig:likelihood_stage1} -- \ref{fig:likelihood_stage2-2} show the average values and standard deviations of the log-likelihood values of the spatial concept model for each tidy-up planning in 10 trials of Stages 1, 2-1, and 2-2, respectively.
+In all the stages, the proposed method returned the highest values at any time.
 Welch's t-test was performed to confirm that the log-likelihoods between the proposed method and each baseline are statistically significant.
-A p-value less than 0.05 was considered statistically significant.
 The t-test showed that the changes for each step were statistically significant, except for the last step of baseline 1 in Fig.~\ref{fig:likelihood_stage1}.
-Additionally, t-tests on the mean of log-likelihoods across steps showed statistical significance in all results.
-As a result, the proposed planning method based on the spatial concept model has proven more efficient and accurate for selecting the objects to tidy up.
+Additionally, the t-tests on the mean of the log-likelihoods across the steps showed statistical significance in all the results.
+Thus, the proposed planning method based on the spatial concept model is proven to be more efficient and accurate for selecting the objects to tidy up.